-I attended a phenomenal conference this weekend where a really important concept was discussed: the differences in generations.
+I attended a phenomenal conference where a really important concept was discussed: the differences in generations.
 If you are unfamiliar, people who are born within certain frames of years (give or take) usually have very similar characteristics with how they go about their daily lives.
 Usually, these groups are determined by a major event that happens in society (think September 11th, Pearl Harbor, etc.).
 As of today, there are five major groups: Traditionalists (1922-1945), Baby Boomers (1946-1964), Generation X (1965-1980), Millennials (1980-1994), and Generation Z (1995-2012).
 There is also a new classification called the “Xennials” who were born from roughly 1977-1985.
 Generally, these folks don’t really associate fully with Gen X or Millennials but have some traits of both (they have been fondly nicknamed the “Oregon Trail” generation….if this made you laugh, you’re probably a Xennial because you get it).

 Today, in our classrooms, we have formally moved from the Millennials to Generation Z.

 As educators, we often get so sucked into just the concepts of having students in our classroom, that we forget that they are generational.
 Each category learns, interacts, and thrives differently.
 The Traditionalists, for instance, are very black and white thinkers.
 Baby Boomers are extremely hard workers in a very traditional sense and Gen X’ers often work outside of a traditional role or location.
 Millennials, who have been in our classrooms for the past several years, value work-life balance and are willing to deal with less money if it means more time in their personal lives.
 If you look at that progression, it somewhat goes from one end of the spectrum to another.